-Over-the-counter heartburn drug Zantac pulled in US, Canada
+Over-the-Counter Heartburn Drug Zantac Pulled in US, Canada

 In September, the Food and Drug Administration said a potentially cancer-causing chemical had been detected at low levels in prescription and over-the-counter versions of Zantac.
 The federal agency said consumers could consider taking another heartburn medicine or contact their doctor.

-Several drugstore chains, including CVS, have already removed Zantac and generic versions from store shelves.
+Several drugstore chains have already removed Zantac and generic versions from store shelves.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.